How Do I Apply?

 Is the number of new associate members fixed each year?

-Yes, but the total number varies to year based on changes in other membership categories.
 The total number of Fellows, Members, and Associate Members of the College shall not be increased in any calendar year after 2012 by the addition of more than forty-five individuals, plus (from the previous calendar year): (1) the number elected to Emeritus status, (2) the number of Fellows and Members who have died, and (3) the number of Fellows and Members who have resigned or been expelled.
-Once the total number of new Members and Associate Members that may be accepted into membership has been calculated, it shall be determined by Council how that total number may be divided between new Members and Associate Members.

 Is there statistical information available regarding new members such as nominations received and accepted, demographics, and citation/productivity indices?

 Yes.
-The Membership Advisory Task Force poster presented at the 2017 meeting in Palm Springs, California details the new member application statistics for 2012-2017.
+The Membership Commitee poster presented at the 2022 Annual Meeting details the new member application statistics.
 Click here to view poster.